Mary Brydone

 F, #27006, d. circa February 1589

-Anne Preston was the daughter of Henry Preston.1 She married Sir William Paget, 1st Lord Paget (of Beaudesert) circa 1530.2 She died circa February 1589.
-She was buried on 15 February 1589 at West Drayton, London, England.1
+Anne Preston was the daughter of Henry Preston.1 She married William Paget, 1st Lord Paget (of Beaudesert) circa 1530.2 She died circa February 1589.
+She was buried on 15 February 1589 at West Drayton, London, EnglandG.1

 Her married name became Paget.
-As a result of her marriage, Anne Preston was styled as Lady Paget of Beaudesert on 3 December 1549.
+After her marriage, Anne Preston was styled as Baroness Paget of Beaudesert on 3 December 1549.

 Citations